IRSAAtUMn/RWorkshop17/README.md

 Post all workshop materials here.

-IF we choose to collate the materials into a single git book:

-- If you're uncomfortable with R bookdown, simply drop your Rmd files (and any supporting images, etc) OUTSIDE the docs folder.
+IF we choose to collate the materials into a single git book, you can simply drop your Rmd files (and any supporting images, etc) OUTSIDE the docs folder.
 Someone will put these into the book later.

-- If you're comfortable with R bookdown, read the steps below.
+Or, if you're comfortable with R bookdown, read the steps below.

 1. In RStudio start a new project.
 FILE / New Project > Version Control > Git.
 In dialog box, paste the repository address: https://github.com/IRSAAtUMn/RWorkshop17.git and then click "Create Project" .